Calls for US to sanction Israeli settlers after Palestinian activist killed

 The 31-year-old Palestinian activist later died from a gunshot wound to his chest.

-Levi is among several Israeli settlers in the occupied West Bank who were previously sanctioned under the administration of US President Joe Biden for perpetrating violence against Palestinians.
+Levi is among several Israeli settlers in the occupied West Bank who were previously sanctioned under the former administration of US President Joe Biden for perpetrating violence against Palestinians.

 But President Donald Trump reversed those sanctions in an executive order shortly after taking office for a second term in January.
 The United Kingdom and the European Union, however, maintain sanctions against Levi.

-Hathaleen, a resident of Masafer Yatta, had helped create the Academy Award-winning documentary No Other Land, which captured the effects of illegal Israeli settlements and attacks on Palestinians in the West Bank.
+Hathaleen, a resident of Masafer Yatta, had helped create the Academy Award-winning documentary No Other Land, which captured the effects of Israeli settlements, which are illegal under international law, and attacks on Palestinians in the West Bank.

-In Tuesday’s news briefing, Bruce appeared to suggest Hathaleen’s shooting happened in the “war zone” of Gaza, before being corrected.
+In Tuesday’s news briefing, Bruce appeared to suggest that Hathaleen’s shooting happened in the “war zone” of Gaza, before being corrected.

-Still, she maintained the Trump administration sought to address violence wherever it occurred.
+Still, she maintained that the Trump administration sought to address violence wherever it occurred.

 “It’s the same argument.
 We see this in the West Bank.
 We know when there’s violence in general.
 We saw something unfold in New York City as well, with a shooting in New York City yesterday,” she said, in an apparent reference to an unrelated shooting in a Manhattan skyscraper.